Thursday, August 20, 2020

 As we complete our projects and prepare to return home to Minnesota, we are wistful about all that we've missed out on.
 Due to Covid, friends are less than eager to congregate.
 The few gatherings we had have been wonderful; different, with Covid distancing, but uplifting to see the beloved friends we are blessed with.

 We've spent a ton of time on our boat this summer just not on the water.
 She sits on jack stands in a gravel yard just outside the office at Frank Hall Boatyard.
 The yard workers know us well.
 We are there every day working on Mystic.
 When we look back on this summer, our first thoughts may be of the work we did but will quickly move to the memorable times we spent aboard Mystic stargazing.
 Twenty-Twenty brought some cool action in outer space.
 First there was the Neowise Comet.
-Looking for a dark place to view it, we drove to Avondale and made a comfy spot on the bow of Mystic.
+We drove to Avondale and made a comfy spot on the bow of Mystic, a comfy spot to gaze at the sky.
 Folks all around the country were getting fabulous photos of the comet.
-We eventually found it but only with the use of binoculars.
+It took us a while to spot it with the use of binoculars.

 Photo by NASA.gov